AshishPatilNF/SciFiTech/README.md

 # SciFiTech
 ## Learning Game Development Project 9

-SciFi Tech is a First Person Shooter game.
+SciFi Tech is a First Person Shooter Demo game.

 ### Controls:

-1. .

-2. .

-3. .

-4. .
+1. The Player can navigate the market area using the "WSAD Keys".

+2. "Left Mouse Button" can be used to pickup items, and also for shooting.

+3. By default the mouse cursor is hidden but it can be made visible using the "Escape Key".

+4. Use the "R Key" to reload the weapon.

+5. Use the "G Key" to holster or unholster the gun once it is purchased.

+6. Player can Quit the game at any given moment by pressing the "Q Key".

 This project was developed for the better understanding of Unity Engine's CharacterController, Nav Mesh, and C# basics.